johnthad/freddev-toast/README.md

 ## Individual Demos

-These demos are on the master branch.
-They do not vary between branches.
+These demos are on the master branch (ignore them on the other branches).

 - `template-ex.html`: A simple `<template>` example.
 - `custom-element-ex.html`: A simple custom element example with lifecycle methods.
-- `shadowdom-ex.html`: Attaching the Shadow DOM inside a custom element (introduces `<slot>`).
+- `shadowdom-ex.html`: Attaching the Shadow DOM inside a custom element.
+Also introduces `<slot>`.
 - `template-shadow.html`: Instantiating a `<template>` in a custom element, and attaching the Shadow DOM.
+Also eleborates on slots.

 ## Element Demo